Hornoads/AM2R-The-Horde-Multitroid/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest a new addition to improve AM2R.
+about: Suggest a new addition to improve AM2R The Horde.
 title: ''
 labels: feature
 assignees: ''